 Sumner has performed with artists such as jazz legends Herbie Hancock and Wayne Shorter and Grammy-winning pianist Gloria Cheng.
 Her primary bassoon teachers include Nancy Goeres, John Steinmetz, and John Campbell.
 In her own teaching, she prioritizes producing a confident, beautiful sound, building a solid technical foundation, making educated musical choices, and developing learning strategies to suit each student.
 Sumner is currently a freelance musician and bassoon teacher in the Los Angeles area, and principal bassoonist for the Pacific Opera Project.

-In addition to Oboe, Sumner also teacher Oboe and Clarinet
+In addition to bassoon, Sumner also teacher Oboe and Clarinet.